Javan green magpie: Behaviour and ecology

 The Javan green magpie feeds primarily on invertebrates, including snails, crustaceans, isopods, scarab beetles, and other insects.
 During the breeding season, the bird has been observed feeding on small vertebrates, such as lizards, smaller birds, eggs, frogs, and even snakes.
 This diverse diet supports the bird's energetic lifestyle and is particularly important during the breeding period.
 It also feeds on small lizards and frogs.

 Reproduction

 The breeding habits of the Javan green magpie are still not fully understood, but it is thought to breed throughout much of the year, particularly during the rainy season.
 Nests are typically built in trees using thin twigs, bamboo, and large leaves, located 2-3 meters above the ground.
 These nests are often in areas with thin branches, making them vulnerable to poaching.
 The magpies typically lay one or two eggs, which are smooth and glossy with a pale yellow or off-white color, marked with reddish or yellow streaks.

-Javan green magpies are altricial, meaning they hatch with no feathers and are completely dependent on their parents for care.
-The initial plumage of fledglings is bluish, with dark face and wing markings.
-As they grow, they develop beige-brown feathers.

 Javan green magpies lay cream coloured speckled eggs and are altricial, hatching with no feathers, completely dependant on their parents.
 A fledgeling's initial plumage is bluish, with the dark face and wing markings.
 They have beige-brown beaks and eyerings with light orange legs.
 They become green after their first moult.